 Using a complex mathematical equation, Dr. Zulfer Kaufman and his team at PSST were able to determine the exact year as to when the film production company has to come up with their own movie titles after they have used ALL Original Pinoy Music (OPM) songs to name their projects.

 According to the renowned scientist, ”the rate at which new OPMs are released are very few and far between, but the pace of releasing new movies have caught up.
 It will only be a matter of time until all songs are used in naming their projects.”

 The team also discovered a method where a song title’s spelling would be altered as to avoid suspicion.
 Such is the case for movies like Bcuz of U and Got 2 Believe.
-Finally, scientist at PSST has also concluded that adding the word “The Movie” at the end has also been effective for movies such as Mula sa Puso The Movie and Maalaala Mo Kaya The Movie.
+Finally, scientists at PSST has also concluded that adding the word “The Movie” at the end has also been very effective for movies such as Mula sa Puso The Movie and Maalaala Mo Kaya The Movie.

 Telenovelas has also been culprit with shows such as Basta’t Kasama Kita, My Girl, Kung Tayo’y Magkakalayo, Maging Sino Ka Man, and it’s sequel, Maging Sino Ka Man: Ang Pagbabalik.
 “These are just from ABS-CBN,” according to Kaufman.
 “Wala pa kami sa GMA,” quipped his assistant.

-They added, “we are not singling out Star Cinema and ABS-CBN, that is why we have decided to include both GMA7 and GMA Films in our future study.
+They added, “We are not singling out Star Cinema and ABS-CBN, that is why we have decided to include both GMA7 and GMA Films in our future study.
 For years, they have used the title of the songs for their telenovelas and it is a cause of concern.